rtalipov/okta-rbac/README.md

 Available options:

 - `-exclude`: a comma-separated list of excluded groups from the report (default is "Everyone")
-- `-file`: the name of output csv file (default is "okta_users.csv")
+- `-file`: the name of output csv file (default is "okta_users.csv" or "okta_users.json")
 - `-output`: output format CSV or JSON (default is "csv")
-- `-query`: User query options in Okta Query Language
+- `-query`: user query options in Okta Query Language

 ## License